reimarrosas/personal-blog/README.md

 - `npm run dev` - launches the application in development mode
 - `npm run build` - creates an optimized production build for the project
-- `"npm run" start` - launches the application in production mode.
+- `npm run start` - launches the application in production mode.
 The application should be compiled with `"npm run" build` first.
-- `"npm run" lint` - runs ESLint for all files in `pages`, `components` and `lib` directories.
+- `npm run lint` - runs ESLint for all files in `pages`, `components` and `lib` directories.

 ## Resources